 All fans should self-evaluate prior to the event or before arriving at the WVU Coliseum.
 Fans who might be sick or experiencing COVID-19 symptoms should stay home and contact a physician.

 The athletics department, in conjunction with the Monongalia County Health Department, state and University officials will continue monitoring the COVID-19 pandemic and make changes to the WVU Coliseum protocols, if needed, based on current health conditions.
+Also, here are the questions to ask yourself if you’re considering buying a basketball hoop for your backyard.

 For the season, public parking near the WVU Track inside the WVU Coliseum parking area is available for $10 per game and opens three hours before tipoff.
 Parking is available in select lots on the Evansdale Campus.
 Paid parking is available in the downtown parking garages and lots operated by the Morgantown Parking Authority near the PRT stations.
 The Green Lot on Van Voorhis Road will not provide shuttle service this season.